JustJhong609/it-35/README.md

 Application Development (IT 35) focuses on practical experience in building full-stack applications using modern tools.
 This project reflects our hands-on learning and teamwork throughout the term.

 Feel free to explore, contribute, or fork the project!
-Built with 💙 and caffeine ☕.
+Built with 💙caffeine ☕, and Beer 🍺